kirandash/django-fullstack/forum_project/readme.md

 1. Add js and css

 ### 5.2 Freezing requirements
 1. `pip freeze > requirements.txt`
 2. Install with: `pip install -r requirements.txt`
 3. deactivate venv with `deactivate`

+## 6. Debugging with Django Debug ToolBar
+### 6.1 Install
+1. From venv run: `pip install django-debug-toolbar`.
+Already installed.
+2. Add to INSTALLED_APPS list in settings.py file. `debug_toolbar` after `django.contrib.staticfiles`
+3. **Note**: Apps in INSTALLED_APPS are loaded based on order.
+Make sure to arrange dependencies accordingly.
+Order rules:
+    - 1. Default django apps
+    - 2. Debugger
+    - 3. Apps downloaded from external sources
+    - 4. Apps created by us
+4. Add `__debug__` url to project level urls: forum/urls.py file.
+5. Add `debug_toolbar` to middleware in settings.py file
+6. Add INTERNAL_IPS to settings.py file.
+To make sure that debugger runs only locally
+7. Now on loading the website, we will be able to see django-debug-toolbar on right.

+**Freezing requirements**
+1. `pip freeze > requirements.txt`
+2. Install with: `pip install -r requirements.txt`
+3. deactivate venv with `deactivate`